SpongePowered/SpongeDocs/source/plugin/data/keys.rst

 Getting and offering data using a key
 =====================================

-Since accessing even a single point of data going from ``DataHolder`` to the correct ``DataManipulator`` tended to be quite tedious and bloat both the code and the import list, a more direct way of accessing values via ``Key``\ s was devised.
-Let's just start out with an example.
+A data holder provides methods to retrieve or alter a single point of data identified by a ``Key``.
+Let's just start out with an example:

 **Code Example: Healing a data holder, if possible**